Tutorial 3: Combining World and Dungeon

 We need to decide where the dungeons should go.

-- Add a Poisson Sampler node.
+- Add a Poisson Disc Sampler node.

 - Adjust the